 Even so, Namibia wins this one.

 Safaris in Namibia or Botswana

-In Botswana, you’ll find Chobe National Park, the Okavango delta, and more game reserve.
+In Botswana, you’ll find Chobe National Park, the Okavango Delta, and more game reserves.
 All of them are world-class Game reserves and National parks where you can see all the famous animals in Africa.
-With more than 130 000 elephants, Botswana is particularly famous for having more elephants than anywhere else in the world.
+With more than 130,000 elephants, Botswana is particularly famous for having more elephants than anywhere else in the world.

 Culture and heritage

-Both countries have 2 UNESCO heritage sites, and each has one natural (Namib desert vs Okavango delta) and one cultural (Twyfelfontein in northern Namibia and Tsodilo in Botswana).
+Both countries have 2 UNESCO heritage sites, each with one natural (Namib desert vs. Okavango delta) and one cultural (Twyfelfontein in northern Namibia and Tsodilo in Botswana).
 Curiously, both are rock-art sites.

-In a hindsight, the German-African blend and the Himba people give Namibia a bigger variety and a small advantage in this topic.
+In hindsight, the German-African blend, and the Himba people give Namibia a bigger variety and a small advantage in this topic.

 Resorts of Botswana vs Resorts of Namibia

-Botswana is worldwide known for the quality of its resorts.
-Fly-in safaris in Botswana, luxury jungle resorts, and glamping sites are the main focus of Botswana’s tourism.
+Botswana is known worldwide for the quality of its resorts.
+Fly-in safaris, luxury jungle resorts, and glamping sites are the main focus of Botswana’s tourism.
 And they have been successful with it.

 Namibia also has some of these kinds of options, but not with the same diversity and quantity.
 Tourism there is more focused on independent travel.